AnyChart/docs.anychart.com/Basic_Charts/Error_Chart/Scatter_Line_Chart.md

 ## Overview

-This article explains how to create a Scatter Line  chart with error bars.
+This article explains how to create a [Scatter Line](../Scatter_Plot/Line_Chart) chart with error bars.

 To learn more about error charts in general and how to customize them, see [Error Chart (Overview)](Overview).
-You can also read the [Line Chart](../Line_Chart) article to learn about other available settings.
+In addition, you can read the [Line Chart](../Line_Chart) article to learn about other available settings.

+Please note that error bars are also supported by Cartesian Line charts – see [Line Chart with Error Bars](Line_Chart).

 ## Quick Start